 The calculation agent, which is an affiliate of the issuer, will make important determinations with respect to the securities.
 CGMI, the calculation agent for the securities, is an affiliate of ours and will determine the level of the underlying index on the valuation date and the amount owed to you at maturity.
 In addition, in certain circumstances CGMI may be required to exercise judgments in its capacity as calculation agent.
 In making these judgments, CGMI's interests as an affiliate of ours could be adverse to your interests as a holder of the securities.
 Such judgments could include, among other things:

-determining whether the scheduled valuation date is a disrupted day or whether a commodity hedging disruption event has occurred;
+determining whether a commodity hedging disruption event has occurred or whether a market disruption event has occurred on the valuation date;